appcypher/raccoon/README.md

 ##

-`compiler_workflow`
- takes a **workflow graph** (`.wg`) as input and runs a semantic analysis phase and generates JavaScript or WebAssembly code and source maps.
+`compiler_workflow` takes a **workflow graph** (`.wg`) as input, runs semantic analysis on it and generates JavaScript or WebAssembly code and source maps.

 The workflow graph is uses typed language and its semantics is based on Raccoon.

-When generating wasm code, any JavaScript module dependency is accessed via the host interface `gigamono/js_call` which is expected to be implemented by a gigamono implementation.
+When generating wasm code, any JavaScript module dependency is accessed via the host interface `gigamono/js_call` which is expected to be implemented by a Gigamono implementation.